DanielJerolm/gpcc/README.md

 In the bottom right of the vscode window there should be a bell and a label `Linux-Productive` or `Linux-Unittest`.
 The label is only visible, if a cpp- or hpp-file is currently open.
 For instance it will vanish, if you open this markdown file you are currently reading.

 The label indicates the currently active _C/C++ configuration_.
 If you click on the label, then a menue appears at the top of the vscode window and you can select the configuration.
-By changing between `Linux-Productive` or `Linux-Unittest` Intellisense instantly switches between the _productive_ environment and the _unittest_ environment.
+By changing between `Linux-Productive` or `Linux-Unittest` Intellisense instantly switches between the _productive_ environment and the _unittest_ environment _without_ UBSan.
 In both environments #defines and include-paths may differ and thus Intellisense will evaluate preprocessor directives and #includes differently.

-For now, you should not see any "problems" and there should be no errors highlighted in the code.
+For now, you should not see any entries in the "problems window" and there should be no errors highlighted in the code.

 If #include statements are marked with a red underline the most likely error is that the build-folder that corresponds to the selected C/C++ configuration does not contain a `compile_commands.json` file.